 Particulars of the scheme Broader Domains of SDGs Which of 17 Main Goals the scheme will Impact?
 Which of the 169 targets the scheme will Impact?
 How will the impact / change be measured and what will be the scale?
-Provide Means of Verification for Compliance with Targets Name: List which of the 4 Broad List which of the 17 Goals List which of the 169 List the indicators and List the means which can be Area of Focus: SDGs Domains the scheme will contribute targets the their baseline values against official data sets, project Cost: which the scheme is towards contribute towards number of beneficiaries - evaluation reports, Duration: targeting towardo in case no standard project data etc. that can Geographical Position: Environment indicator data exist in MICS / PSLM or other be used to verify the change Nature and Number of Social public sources.
-Also contributing towards the Beneficiaries during Economic provide a note on how this SDGs compliance implementation: Governance data will be collected, its frequency and accuracy
+Provide Means of Verification for Compliance with Targets Name: List which of List which of List which of List the List the means Area of Focus: the 4 Broad SDGs Domains the 17 Goals the scheme will contribute the 169 targets the scheme will indicators and their baseline values against which can be official data sets, project Cost: which the scheme is towards contribute towards number of beneficiaries - evaluation reports, Duration: targeting towards in case no standard project data etc. that can Geographical Position: Environment indicator data exist in MICS / PSLM or other be used to verify the change Nature and Number of Social public sources.
+Also contributing towards the Beneficiaries during Economic provide a note on how this SDGs compliance implementation: Governance data will be collected, its frequency and accuracy 33